trothr/blog/README.md

 It's also a learning experience.
-For one thing, I don't really know that four blogs should be under a single "project" (in Git speak), so things might chane.
+For one thing, I don't really know that four blogs should be under a single "project" (in Git speak), so things might change.

 ## Marilyn